oldschoolgg/bsodocs/minigames/ourania-delivery-service-ods.md

 It's a pretty simple activity to do, the only requirement is that you have Pure essence to craft the runes with.

-&#x20;You can start a trip using `=ods start`
+You can start a trip using `/bsominigames ourania_delivery_service start`

 After finishing deliveries, you'll get Runecraft XP and Ourania tokens.
 The tokens can be spent on a few rewards.
-You can buy rewards using tokens with `=ods buy [name]`.
+You can buy rewards using tokens with `/bsominigames ourania_delivery_service buy name:[Item name]`.

 ## ODS Shop

 Through ODS, you get Ourania tokens which scale with your Runecraft level.
-You can check how many tokens you have with `=ods`.&#x20;
+You can check how many tokens you have with `/bsominigames ourania_delivery_service stats`.

 These are the things you can buy with the tokens: